cemoga/web-scraping-challenge/README.md

-# Project Scraping the web
+# Mars Facts and Images Scraped from Multiple Sources

 ## Project Description
-The goal of the project was to use a flask server to scrape a series of urls described below, store the information in a `MongoDB`database and upload the scraped information into a website.
-A screen shot of the final result is presented below too.
+The goal of the project is to scrape the multiple web sources with information and images about Mars and NASA, store it in a database and finally display it in a customized web site.
+For this project, a flask server was created to scrape a series of URLs described below, the information was stored in a `MongoDB`database and the information was displayed into a website.
+A screenshot of the final result is presented below too.

 ### App Running